What is a charter school and how is it different from a private or other public school?

 In our rapidly changing world, we believe that equipping students with the skills to be lifelong learners and positive change-makers is our number one job.
-Students will learn essential Colorado core content standards with the help of certified, highly-qualified teachers.
+Students will learn essential Colorado core content standards with the help of highly-qualified teachers.
 However, they will learn these standards at different times, in a multitude of ways, throughout their years at Compass Community Collaborative School.
 Performance assessments in the form of quarterly Exhibitions of Learning, annual Student-Led Conferences, and annual, individual Presentations of Learning teach students to reflect on and communicate effectively about their learning.
-Students get documented feedback each quarter that is accessible by families, and at the end of each academic year, academic work will be assigned grades based on skill competency levels so that students will have transcripts for post-secondary life, but this is not the primary, on-going form of feedback given to students.
+Students get documented feedback each quarter that is accessible by families, and at the end of each semester, high school student's mastery transcripts will be updated with competency demonstration in each of the seven learning domains so that students will have transcripts for post-secondary life.
+Every graduate will have a GPA of 3.2 or higher.

 How will Compass ensure student safety with all of the community collaborations?

 Compass, like all schools, takes the safety of students very seriously.
 We use Advisory as a time to talk to students about safety protocols and we practice emergency drills, including fire drills, several times per year.

 All community mentors who work with students individually are required to get background checks.
 There is also training for our students and community partners about appropriate and professional expectations, including the need for all students to be in common spaces (where other people are around) when working with adults in or outside of our school building.

 Middle school students must always travel with school staff and/or parent volunteers, however, high school students may travel independently and/or on public transportation to their satellite campuses, internships, etc.